Kid Cudi Returns To Form On New Album ‘Passion, Pain & Demon Slaying’

 Via XXL Magazine

-Kid Cudi isn’t getting critically acclaimed reviews such as the likes of Frank Ocean, Kanye West pre-The Life of Pablo and Kendrick Lamar, but the critics are appreciative that Cudi returned to the form that helped propel his career.
-The next question that begs, is where does Cudi go from here?
+Kid Cudi isn’t getting critically acclaimed reviews such as the likes of Frank Ocean, Kanye West pre-The Life of Pablo, and Kendrick Lamar, but the critics are appreciative that Cudi returned to the form that helped propel his career.
+The next question is, where does Cudi go from here?
 Despite the acclaim from critics and fans, Cudi’s album didn’t sell as well as many would have hoped.
-Cudi’s sixth solo album only sold 50k units, in which half came from equivalence album sales (streaming) and the other half from traditional album sales.
+Cudi’s sixth solo album only sold 50k units; half of that came from equivalence album sales (streaming) and the other half from traditional album sales.
 Could this mean the damage of Cudi taking artistic risks has already been done with his core fan base?
 Only time will tell.
-But what can be reported, is that Cudi went back to the style that made him beloved by so many.
+But what can be reported is that Cudi went back to the style that made him beloved by so many.
 And that, to the core fans who listened, is good enough.

-[Featured image by Jeff Lombardo/Invision/AP Images]
+[Featured Image by Jeff Lombardo/Invision/AP Images]